DrakonsGrief/Book/README.md

  he jogged out to the crater and slid down the lip of the massive hole.
 In the middle on a raised platform of earth as if on an alter stood a small ball of metal It shimmered in the moonlight he slid a little closer to the orb.
-As he gaze at it his foot caught a raised piece of earth causing him to stumble he reached out to catch himself and his hand fell on the glistening orb  he tried to alter the path of his hand but it was too late his hand seemed to pass straight through it suddenly a strange sensation filled his hand it felt like cold water that tingled and snapped. he gasped as the ball disappeared seemingly melting into his hand he screamed as he felt the icy feeling rush up his arm, he felt his vision going and then a voice like his fathers “I’m coming pierce!” but it was too late he had already drifted from conscience.<br>
+As he gaze at it his foot caught a raised piece of earth causing him to stumble he reached out to catch himself and his hand fell on the glistening orb  he tried to alter the path of his hand but it was too late his hand seemed to pass straight through it suddenly a strange sensation filled his hand it felt like cold water that tingled and snapped. he gasped as the ball disappeared seemingly melting into his hand he screamed as he felt the icy feeling rush up his arm, he felt his vision going and then a voice like his fathers “I’m coming pierce!” but it was too late he had already drifted from conscience.